 Hackers, snoopers, ISPs, and governments can turn your digital life into a living hell.
-It doesn’t take much to get hacked on the internet, face censorship or hit a wall when trying to access certain services.
-A VPN tunnel will help protect you from all these troubles.
+Your data is valuable, and there’s no shortage of people who’d like to access it.
+A VPN tunnel will help protect you from all those prying eyes.
 Let’s learn more about VPN tunneling and the various protocols that form these tunnels.

-A VPN (virtual private network) tunnel is an encrypted connection between your device and the internet.
+A VPN tunnel is an encrypted connection between your device and the internet.

-When you connect to the internet through a VPN, your data packets go through an encrypted tunnel, securing your data, masking your IP address, and redirecting it to one of the servers of the VPN provider.
-You can sit in front of your computer in the UK and pretend to be from Canada.
+When you connect to the internet with a VPN, your data packets go through an encrypted and secure tunnel.
+This protects your browsing activity, masks your IP address, and redirects your data to a VPN server.
+You can also remotely access your data in a safe way.
 Neither ISPs nor hackers can identify you, snoop around your data, or track your location.
 The VPN tunnel is one of the most useful online security tools available.

-There are many different VPN tunneling protocols varying in speed, level of security, and other features.
+There are many different VPN tunneling protocols varying in speed, level of security, encryption processes, and other features.
 Let’s explore the most common types.

-WireGuard is the freshest and fastest of all the VPN tunneling protocols.
-It’s still in the early stages of development and therefore has some security flaws.
-In 2019, NordVPN introduced NordLynx, a protocol that has inherited the speed of WireGuard but guarantees the strong encryption and security everyone is striving for.
+In 2019, NordVPN introduced NordLynx, a protocol that has inherited the speed of WireGuard but guarantees the strong data encryption and security everyone is striving for.

 A VPN tunnel encrypts all your traffic, but there are certain situations when you might not want it to.
 This is exactly what split tunneling is all about — you can create exceptions for certain apps or websites and access them without a VPN.